Herbert J. Bernstein

 Work on improving cmake support will continue, and comments, corrections and suggestions would be appreciated.

 Depending on your system, some tests may fail mysteriously under cmake.
 The most likely cause is a failure to link example programs to the HDF5 shared library or other shared libraries when tests are run prior to those libraries having been installed in locations known to your system's loader.
 This is handled automatically in the Makefiles, but we do not yet have a reliable way to do so for cmake ctest tests.
-Until this is resolved, you may need to set various system-dependent environment variables such as DYLD_LIBRARY_PATH, LD_LIBRARY_PATH or PATH.
-We hope to resolve this for an upcoming release.
+You may need to set various system-dependent environment variables such as DYLD_LIBRARY_PATH, LD_LIBRARY_PATH or PATH.
+The bash script in the kit cbflib.ini should be sourced before testing.

 Please refer to the manual doc/CBFlib.html for more detailed information.